-The gap between the two middle pieces of shiplap should be in the center.
+The gap between the two middle pieces of the shiplap should be in the center.
 Drill a 1” hole in the two middle pieces as shown before nailing in place.
 Nail all of the shiplap boards in place.
 Use a table saw to rip cut the last two end pieces to the correct width.

 Step 6: Add Drawer Slides

 Mount drawer slides to the left and right side of each drawer opening.
 Mount them 1 1/2” up from the bottom edge of the opening and even with the back edge of the 1×2.
 Measure the width between the two drawer slides and subtract 1/16”.
 This will be the width of your drawer.